raphael-group/fastBE/README.md

 > and specify the root as $0$.

 > [!TIP]
-> As best practice, keep the root vertex
-> as the first column of the frequency matrix.
+> Use the first column of the frequency matrix as the mutation off the root.

 ### Input format